anubhavmodi/newrepublique/README.md

 # newrepublique
-Same animation and vertical carousal using mouse scroll
+Some animation and vertical carousal using mouse scroll